oscarotero/d.js/README.md

 ## Instance API

-`d.js` allows to create `d` instances so you can apply some of these methods in a object oriented way:
+`d.js` allows to create `d` instances so you can apply some of these methods in a object oriented way.
+Example:

 ```js
 d('.button') //returns a d instance